- Services for Ukrainian Newcomers – Frequently Asked Questions.

 JFCS East Bay’s resettlement program has long focused on refugees who have experienced persecution based on their religion, ethnicity, sexual orientation, or gender identity.
 We have extensive expertise in resettling refugees who are vulnerable and fleeing violent and dire circumstances.
-Our resettlement team includes Dari, Farsi, Pashtu, Urdu, Arabic, French, and Spanish speakers, many of whom were themselves refugees or immigrants.
+Our resettlement team includes Dari, Farsi, Pashtu, Urdu, French, and Spanish speakers, many of whom were themselves refugees or immigrants.

 The majority of the refugees we work with are Afghans who served as translators or provided support services for U.S. personnel in Afghanistan.
-This category of refugees is exempt from the Trump administration’s refugee number cap and are therefore still coming to our country seeking safety and freedom.
 Due to their cooperation with the United States, former translators and their families are now being targeted by the Taliban and other fundamentalists.
 Because they arrive having recently been in grave danger, these families are highly traumatized and need intensive, individualized support from our Dari/Farsi-speaking case managers and psychologist to start their new lives in our community.

 JFCS East Bay is also the lead organization in the United States resettling LGBT individuals persecuted for their sexual orientation or gender identity.
 These refugees come mostly from Africa, the Middle East, and Latin America.

 Our resettlement program features comprehensive case management, including: